aglawson/Buyable/README.md

 # Buyable.sol
 The Buyable library contract allows developers to sell ownership of their smart contract.

+# Potential Improvements
+1. Enable ERC20
+2. Price in terms of USD using an oracle -> creates external dependency which may not be secure/future proof
+3. Tokenize ownership of contract as an ERC721 -> requires use of ERC721 libraries which will enlarge contract size unnecessarily

 # Latest Audit Results

 ```